This post was originally published on Apr 3, 2015 and updated on Jun 5, 2020.

 Here are some tips on how to check your sprinkler system for broken lines and how to tell if you may have water leaking:

-Before firing up your sprinkler system in the Spring, be sure you check all sprinkler heads for any malfunction.
+When first firing up your sprinkler system in the spring, be sure you check all sprinkler heads for any malfunction.
 Salt Lake City has long winters, which can damage sprinkler systems due to expanding and freezing water.
-Lawn mowers in the Spring pose a hazard to sprinkler heads as well.
+Lawn mowers in the spring pose a hazard to sprinkler heads as well.
 It doesn’t cost a lot to replace them and is well worth the investment compared to flood cleanup.

 Double check the hose bib or spigot on the outside of your house to make sure it is working properly.
 Pipes freeze over the winter time and many times you don’t know the pipe is broken until it’s too late.
 Water can leak into the foundation or into your garage if damaged.
 It’s better to replace an old valve or pipe rather than have it leak.
 Preventative maintenance will save lots of headache and lots of money down the road.